Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/PerceptionCamera.md

 ### Keypoint Labeler

 The keypoint labeler captures the screen locations of specific points on labeled GameObjects.
-The typical use of this labeler is capturing human pose estimation data, but it can be used to capture points on any kind of object.
-The labeler uses a [keypoint template](#KeypointTemplate) which defines the keypoints to capture for the model and the skeletal connections between those keypoints.
+The typical use of this Labeler is capturing human pose estimation data, but it can be used to capture points on any kind of object.
+The Labeler uses a [Keypoint Template](#KeypointTemplate) which defines the keypoints to capture for the model and the skeletal connections between those keypoints.
 The positions of the keypoints are recorded in pixel coordinates.

 For more information, see [Keypoint Labeler](GroundTruth/KeypointLabeler.md) or the [Human Pose Labeling and Randomization Tutorial](HPTutorial/TUTORIAL.md)